CJ0206/Raspberry-Pi/README.md

 # Raspberry Pi
-Just some of the code I have written or installed for my Raspberry Pi.
+Just some useful codes and some I have written or installed for my Raspberry Pi.

 ---
 ## [Force HDMI on the Raspberry Pi](/boot/config.txt)